Florida Service Dog Requirements

 Service Dog Behavior Requirements

-• Service dogs can be removed or excluded from an area if the dog is out of control, is not appropriately housebroken, or is a safety issue for the public.
+• Service dogs can be removed or excluded from an area if the dog is out of control, is not properly housebroken, or poses a safety issue to the public.

 • Damage caused by the service animal is the responsibility of the service animal’s owner.